Manfreds Webseiten

 Gaylord's First Law of Public Transit: The first bus you see is going into the wrong direction.

 Gell-Mann's Dictum: Whatever isn't forbidden is required.
-Corollary: If there's no reason why something shouldn't exist, then it must exist.
+Corollary: If there's no reason why something shouldn't exist,

 George's Law: All pluses have their minuses.

 Gerard's Law: When there are sufficient funds in the checking account, checks take two weeks to clear.
-When there are insufficient funds, checks clear overnight.

 Gerhard's Observation: We're making progress.
 Things are getting worse at a slower rate.